razayu/Course03/CODEBOOK.md

 1.Read train and test data and append the train and test data.
 Read data

-  •X_train.txt - stored in trainData variable
+  •x_train.txt - stored in trainData variable (561 columns, 7352 rows)
-  •y_train.txt and - stored in trainLabel variable •subject_train.txt - stored in trainSubject variable
+  •y_train.txt and - stored in trainLabel variable (1 column, 7352 rows)
+  •subject_train.txt - stored in trainSubject variable (1 column, 7352 rows)
-  •X_test.txt - stored in testData variable
+  •x_test.txt - stored in testData variable (561 columns, 2947 rows)
-  •y_test.txt and - stored in testLabel variable •subject_test.txt - stored in testSubject variable
+  •y_test.txt and - stored in testLabel variable (1 column, 2947 rows)
+  •subject_test.txt - stored in testSubject variable (1 column, 2947 rows)

 Append data

-  •Append trainData and testData - stored in mergeData variable.
+  •Append trainData and testData - stored in mergeData variable (561 columns, 10299 rows).

-  •Append trainLabel and testLabel - stored in mergeLabel variable.
+  •Append trainLabel and testLabel - stored in mergeLabel variable (1 column, 10299 rows).

-  •Append trainSubject and testSubject - stored in mergeSubject variable.
+  •Append trainSubject and testSubject - stored in mergeSubject variable (1 column, 10299 rows).

-2.
-iv.Read the features.txt file from the "/data" folder and store the data in a variable called features.
-We only extract the measurements on the mean and standard deviation.
-This results in a 66 indices list.
-We get a subset of joinData with the 66 corresponding columns.
+2. Read features data, which are column names for measurements and get subset of trainData that are measurements on mean and    standard deviation only.
+  •features.txt - stored in features variable (561 measurements)
+  •mean_std_only variable - holds the features with mean and standard deviation measurements only •subset of trainData with mean and standard deviation measurement only - restored in mergeData variable (66 measurements).
+  •use the 66 measurements as column names for mergeData

-3.
+3. Read activity labels data
-vi.Read the activity_labels.txt file from the "./data"" folder and store the data in a variable called activity. vii.Clean the activity names in the second column of activity.
-We first make all names to lower cases.
-If the name has an underscore between letters, we remove the underscore and capitalize the letter immediately after the underscore.

-4.
+  •activity_labels.txt - stored in activity variable (6 activities)
-viii.Transform the values of joinLabel according to the activity data frame.
+  •transform the values of mergeLabel according to the activity.
+  •change mergeLabel column name to 'activity'

+4. Merge all 3 data files together to get a clean allData data frame (68 columns, 10299 rows) and write to a merged_data.txt    file.
+  •change mergeSubject column name to 'subject' •mergeSubject data file + mergeLabel data file + mergeData data file •the final allData contains the following columns
-ix.Combine the joinSubject, joinLabel and joinData by column to get a new cleaned 10299x68 data frame, cleanedData.
-Properly name the first two columns, "subject" and "activity".
-The "subject" column contains integers that range from 1 to 30 inclusive; the "activity" column contains 6 kinds of activity names; the last 66 columns contain measurements that range from -1 to 1 exclusive.
+      1 column subject - contains integers that range from 1 to 30 inclusive
+      1 column activity - contains 6 kinds of activity names 66 measurements columns - contain measurements that range from -1 to 1 exclusive

-x.Write the cleanedData out to "merged_data.txt" file in current working directory.

-5.
-xi.Finally, generate a second independent tidy data set with the average of each measurement for each activity and each subject.
-We have 30 unique subjects and 6 unique activities, which result in a 180 combinations of the two.
-Then, for each combination, we calculate the mean of each measurement with the corresponding combination.
-So, after initializing the result data frame and performing the two for-loops, we get a 180x68 data frame. xii.Write the result out to "data_with_means.txt" file in current working directory.
+  •write allData data to a merged_data.txt file

+5. Create another clean data file with summarized allData information with the average of each measurement for each activity    and each subject.
+  •create a 66 columns and 180 rows data frame (result variable) to store the average measurement numbers for each activity and each     subject.
+  •180 rows is combination of 30 subjects and 6 activities.
+  •a nested 2 loops is used to calculate the average numbers.
+  •write the summarized data to a merged_data_mean.txt file.